nelakotisiva/SkyTrust-Bank/README.md

 # 🌐 SkyTrust Bank – Online Banking Web Application

-A secure and user-friendly full-stack banking system developed using **Java, JSP, Servlets, JDBC, and MySQL**.
+SkyTrust Bank is a secure and user-friendly full-stack banking system developed using **Java, JSP, Servlets, JDBC, and MySQL**.
-This project enables users to create accounts, log in, deposit/withdraw money, transfer funds, check balance, and view transaction history with real-time updates.
+The application allows users to register, log in, manage their accounts, deposit/withdraw funds, transfer money, and view detailed transaction history.

 ---